KapoorMedicos/KM-Website/README.md

    **Start with Firebase (for speed & ease) → No coding, quick launch.
    Migrate to Django + PostgreSQL when you scale → Cost-effective for growth.
     This way, you start quickly with Firebase, then move to Django when business grows.**

 ✅ Select a **database**: Firebase Firestore / MySQL / MongoDB

+   **Start with Firebase Firestore (Easy, No Backend Needed).
+   Migrate to MySQL later (Cost-effective for scaling).
+   This way, you launch quickly with Firebase, then switch to MySQL when business grows.**

 ---